emvaized/selecton-extension/README.md

 **How to enable tooltip for text fields?**

-* "Selecton settings > Buttons > Use special panel for text fields" This is disabled by default because with this option on extension will use a little bit more resources by analyzing every mouse click
+* "Selecton settings > Text fields > Use special panel for text fields" This is disabled by default because with this option on extension will use a little bit more resources by analyzing every mouse click

 **Disable selection handles on the right and left?**

 * Settings > Text selection > Add selection drag handles

+**Enable selecting text in links, like in Opera or Vivaldi?**

+* You can use other extensions to get link selection, such as [Select like a Boss](https://chrome.google.com/webstore/detail/select-like-a-boss/mbnnmpmcijodolgeejegcijdamonganh) for Chrome or [Drag-Select Link Text](https://addons.mozilla.org/firefox/addon/drag-select-link-text/) for Firefox

 **On Firefox, can't change colors or import settings from extension popup**